EjikesII/MoneyStore/README.md

     4. Create the Routes
     5. Test my Routing design

 Day 3 Working on The Navigation System
-        1. Worked on the Navbar component to create the Menu components
+        1. Worked on the Navbar component to create the Menu components.
+        2. Created the CartMenu Component and styles
+        3. Published the app to the GitHub Repo
+    Extra work:
+        4. Worked on he Footer Component and styles
+        5. Worked on the sidebar component